Meaning is another of the “big topics” touched on in my book “Developing Multiple Talents.”

 Read more on my Personal Growth Information site page: The Meaning Solution Program by Eric Maisel.

-The photo is collage artist Alexis Smith, who comments:
+The photo at top is collage artist Alexis Smith, who comments:

 “I have a way to talk about whatever I want.
 And that’s more meaningful to me than whether people like my work or I make a lot of money.”